 7. Tithe.ly Messaging

 If you’re looking for other reputable texting companies, you may want to research Twilio, SimpleTexting, and EZ Texting.
-Their services were not specifically created for texting in churches but have great features and many have experience with non-profits or churches.
+Their services were not specifically created for texting in churches but have great features and they have experience working with non-profits and churches.
 For example, Saddleback Church in California has used EZ Texting.

 So now that you’ve looked through these options for church texting companies, what factors play into the final decision?